Child of God (film): Production

 On September 14, James Franco announced at the 2011 Toronto International Film Festival that he was set to direct an adaptation of Cormac McCarthy's third novel Child of God.

 In January 2012, it was announced that Scott Haze had signed on to play Lester Ballard, the film's protagonist.
 It was also announced that Tim Blake Nelson and Jim Parrack had signed on to play Sheriff Fate and Deputy Cotton, respectively.
 Production on the film began on January 31, 2012, in West Virginia.

 Reception

-The film received mixed to negative reviews, holding a rating of 42% on review aggregator Rotten Tomatoes, with an average score of 4.90/10.
+Child of God has an approval rating of 42% on review aggregator website Rotten Tomatoes, based on 50 reviews, and an average rating of 4.9/10.
 The website's critical consensus states: "An obviously reverent adaptation that fails to make a case for the source material being turned into a movie, Child of God finds director James Franco outmatched by Cormac McCarthy's novel."
+Metacritic assigned the film a weighted average score of 50 out of 100, based on 17 critics, indicating "mixed or average" reviews.